 The key usage purpose of subscribers is described as follows according to the type of certificates:

-(1) TLS/SSL Certificates
+(1) TLS Certificates

-The keyUsage extension has two key usage bits set: keyEncipherment and digitalSignature.
+The keyUsage extension of TLS certificates has two key usage bits set: keyEncipherment and digitalSignature.
 The extKeyUsage extension includes the values id-kp-serverAuth and id-kp-clientAuth.

 (2) S/MIME Certificates